raistlic/raistlic-lib-commons-core/README.md

 The current problems it solves are:

-- adt: some abstract data structures, such as bitmap (binary rank & select)
+- (IN PROGRESS) adt: some abstract data structures, such as bitmap (binary rank & select)
-- codec: common encoding and decoding interfaces
+- (PROD READY) codec: common encoding and decoding interfaces
-- predicate: some commonly used implementations of the java Predicate interface
+- (PROD READY) predicate: some commonly used implementations of the java Predicate interface
-- config: configuration management
+- (PROD READY) config: configuration management
-- event: similar to guava event bus, better designed and DI framework friendly
+- (IN PROGRESS) event: similar to guava event bus, DI framework friendly
-- numbertext: converting numbers into text representation, available implementations support English and Chinese
+- (PROD READY) numbertext: converting numbers into text representation, available implementations support English and Chinese
-- permutation: generic permutation and combination tools
+- (PROD READY) permutation: generic permutation and combination tools
-- precondition: precondition check, that has a better designed exception hierarchy, instead of using NPE, etc.
+- (PROD READY) precondition: precondition check, that has a better designed exception hierarchy, instead of using NPE, etc.
-- stopwatch: a stop watch simulation, to measure time elapse
+- (PROD READY) stopwatch: a stop watch simulation, to measure time elapse
-- taskqueue: a managed, single threaded event queue interface, to be implemented
+- (IN PROGRESS) taskqueue: a managed, single threaded event queue interface, to be implemented
-- util: some other interface and contract designs for some commonly used tools in design patterns
+- (IN PROGRESS) util: some other interface and contract designs for some commonly used tools in design patterns

+*IN PROGRESS*: interface not fully implemented yet, or it might change/be deprecated in the future.
+*PROD READY*: feature fully implemented with reasonable unit test coverage, breaking changes to existing interfaces are not expected.

 # How to use